iqual-ch/drupal-platform/docs/drupal-development.md

 ## Multiple local deployments

 It is possible to run multiple environments of the same project in parallel.
-To enable this, the `name` of the project needs to be changed.
-This can be done using `composer project:update` and by re-opening the container in VS Code.
+To enable this, the `project_name` of the project needs to be changed.
+This variable has to be updated or added in the `extra.project-scaffold` section of the project's `composer.json`.
+After modifying or adding the variable make sure to run `composer project:scaffold`.
+Once the change has been applied the container has to be re-opened in VS Code.
 In this case it possible to have different databases per git branch.
-For example a project by the name `example` can be changed to `example-feature` on a `feature-x` branch.
+For example a project by the name `example-sw-project` can be changed to `example-feature-sw-project` on a `feature-x` branch.
 In that case the database can be kept completely separate from the main branch.

 If multiple environments should be running simultaneously then the repository (i.e. the filesystem/codebase) also has to exist multiple times.
 This can be achieved by creating a copy of the existing repository or by cloning to a different secondary folder.

-> Make sure to not commit a modified `name` to main, since the modification is tracked in multiple files and could break other developer's setup.
+> Make sure to not commit a modified `project_name` to main, since the modification is tracked in multiple files and could break other developer's setup.

 ## Database Administration